Kapendev/parin/TOUR.md

 void drawRect(Rect area, Rgba color = white, float thickness = -1.0f);
 /// Draws a point at the specified location with the given size and color. void drawVec2(Vec2 point, Rgba color = white, float thickness = 9.0f);
-/// Draws a pixel at the specified location with the given color. void drawPixel(IVec2 point, Rgba color = white);
 /// Draws a circle with the specified area and color. void drawCirc(Circ area, Rgba color = white, float thickness = -1.0f);
 /// Draws a line with the specified area, thickness, and color.